-- postage

-- stationery and printing

-- accounting and auditing

-- domestic travel/accommodation costs

-- assets that can be reasonably attributed to meeting agreement deliverables.

-- evaluation costs evaluation costs are only eligible for Large Grants (Such costs must not exceed 10 per cent of the grant amount sought through V&CG.
-A detailed quote must be provided with the application.)

-- meals funding for meals must be intrinsic to cooking or nutrition projects or as part of travel allowance for a project officer.

-- replacement items

-- volunteer expenses, including expenses relating to training to ensure volunteers are appropriately qualified/accredited (for example, Workplace Health and Safety training and First Aid training).

-- trainer/facilitator/presenter costs to deliver the activity and/or service.

-- project participant accommodation costs.
+- staff salaries and on-costs that can be directly attributed to the provision of the project - the portion of operating and administration expenses directly related to the project, such as: - communications (telephone/internet/captioning) - facility hire/rental - information technology (computer/website/software) - insurance - utilities - postage - stationery and printing - accounting and auditing - domestic travel/accommodation costs - assets that can be reasonably attributed to meeting agreement deliverables - evaluation costs evaluation costs are only eligible for Large Grants.
+Such costs must not exceed 10% of the grant amount sought through the SYV Grants Program.
+A detailed quote must be provided with the application. - meals funding for meals must be intrinsic to cooking or nutrition projects or as part of travel allowance for a project officer. - items that directly support project delivery including minor renovations.
+Volunteer expenses, including expenses relating to training to ensure volunteers are appropriately qualified/accredited (for example, Workplace Health and Safety training and First Aid training). - trainer/facilitator/presenter costs to deliver the activity and/or service - project participant accommodation costs.